UW-CIA/Extensive_Evaluations/README.md

 * Implicit Authentication
 * Outlier Detection

+### Abstract
+Authenticating a user’s identity lies at the heart of securing any information system.
+A trade off exists currently between user experience and the level of security the system abides by.
+Using Continuous and Implicit Authentication a user’s identity can be verified without any active participation, hence increasing the level of security, given the continuous verification aspect, as well as the user experience, given its implicit nature.
+This thesis studies using mobile devices inertial sensors data to identify unique movements and patterns that identify the owner of the device at all times.
+We implement, and evaluate approaches proposed in related works as well as novel approaches based on a variety of machine learning models, specifically a new kind of Auto Encoder (AE) named Variational Auto Encoder (VAE), relating to the generative models family.
+We evaluate numerous machine learning models for the anomaly detection or outlier detection case of spotting a malicious user, or an unauthorised entity currently using the smartphone system.
+We evaluate the results under conditions similar to other works as well as under conditions typically observed in real-world applications.
+We find that the shallow VAE is the best performer semi-supervised anomaly detector in our evaluations and hence the most suitable for the design proposed.
+The thesis concludes with recommendations for the enhancement of the system and the research body dedicated to the domain of Continuous and Implicit Authentication for mobile security.
+Keywords: Machine Learning, Generative Models, Continuous Authentication, Implicit Authentication, Artificial Intelligence

 ## More

 Continauth is based on the work of the Buech in 2019.
 REF: https://github.com/dynobo/ContinAuth